JSensebe/jsensebe.github.io/projects/wayforward-misc.md

 Despite the upheaval, I contributed a significant amount of gameplay code, enemy behavior, animation logic, and special effects.

 ## **My Contributions**
-- Built the **touch‑screen gesture system** using the NDS SDK
+- Built the **touch‑screen gesture system** using the NDS SDK; the gestures changed during development, but my code was flexible enough to handle it
+- Implemented a microphone-blowing mechanic to chase away jellyfish on the upper screen
 - Implemented most of the **player gameplay mechanics**, including special moves
+- Implemented most of the **world gameplay mechanics**, including interactive objects
 - Wrote a **complex helicopter boss battle** (later cut during redesign)
 - Implemented **enemy AI** and animation behavior across multiple levels
 - Added numerous **visual effects**, including:
   - Plankton’s giant transformation (pitched‑down laugh, bullet hit effects)
-  - Player‑squash effects when heavy objects fell
+  - Player‑squash effects when heavy objects fell on them
 - Adapted gameplay repeatedly as the design changed

 ## **Notes**